 The thickness is still more or less bearable if you prefer a more casual style, but visually it looks a bit too boxy (or is it ‘barrely?) with the problem slightly worsened by its massive bezel and the middle part of the steel case with their fluted design.

-On the other hand, the watch is sporty and I am certain that this “ruggedized” styling is purely intentional (I mean, with their hundreds of years of watchmaking expertise, the guys know a thing or two about the essentials of industrial design) and people that this collection is targeted at will probably love it.
+On the other hand, the Type XX Aeronavale is sporty and I am certain that this “ruggedized” styling is purely intentional (I mean, with their hundreds of years of expertise, the guys know a thing or two about the essentials of industrial design) and people that this collection is targeted at will probably love it.

-Turning the rant mode on, I must admit that, frankly speaking, I do not really understand this 100th Anniversary business.
+Turning the rant mode on, I must admit that, frankly speaking, I do not understand this ‘100th Anniversary’ business.

-In fact, the model was so popular among enthusiasts and serious collectors that in 1995 Breguet offered the second generation of Type XX “3800ST” watches as Breguet Aeronavale model.
+The model was so popular among enthusiasts and serious collectors that in 1995 Breguet offered the second generation of Type XX “3800ST” as the Breguet Aeronavale model.

-The new Breguet Type XX Aeronavale 3803ST is issued in a limited series of 1000 numbered watches and, given its relatively low (at least, for the brand) price, will sell out quite fast, which will potentially increase its collectability factor and allow you to lose less cash trying to resell it if needs be.
+The new Breguet Type XX Aeronavale 3803ST is issued in a limited series of 1000 numbered pieces and, given its relatively low (at least, for the brand,) price, will sell out fast, which will potentially increase its collectability factor and allow you to lose less cash trying to resell it if needs be.

-It can easily be distinguished from the original 3800ST model thanks to a black-lacquered bidirectional rotating bezel with raised numerals and differently shaped winding crown.
-The solid caseback is also different: besides usual information on the model number and corporate logo, it also features an engraved emblem of the Aeronavale.
+It can easily be distinguished from the original 3800ST model thanks to a black-lacquered bidirectional rotating bezel with raised numerals and a differently shaped winding crown.
+The solid case-back cover is also different: besides the usual information on the model number and corporate logo, it also features an engraved emblem of Aeronavale.